TheOldPresbyope/AlbumArt/README.md

 The culprit turned out to be the use of `os._exit()` in the Python script.
 When replaced with `sys.exit()` the script output gets returned.
 Changing the exit call was the subject of my next commit.

 20210115
-No, this "fix" works when the renderer is playing a track but the sys.exit() flushes error messages from within libupnpp to the output when there is no track playing.
+No, this "fix" works when the renderer is playing a track but the sys.exit() also flushes error messages from within libupnpp to the output when, for example, there is no track playing.
 This "fix" needs to be fixed.

 -----